 On October 14, 2013, Fluidigm Singapore Pte.
-Ltd., our wholly-owned subsidiary (Fluidigm Singapore), accepted an offer of tenancy (Lease) from HSBC Institutional Trust Services (Singapore) Limited, as trustee of Ascendas Real Estate Investment Trust (Landlord), relating to the lease of a new facility located in Singapore.
-Pursuant to the terms of the Lease, Fluidigm Singapore took possession of the facility commencing on March 3, 2014 for a term of 99 months, and the Lease and rental obligations thereunder commenced on June 3, 2014.
-The Lease also provides Fluidigm Singapore with an option to renew the Lease for an additional 60 months at the then prevailing market rent, and on similar terms as the existing Lease.
-In June 2014, Fluidigm Singapore leased additional space of approximately 2,400 square feet in the same building as the new facility on the same terms as the Lease.
+Ltd., our wholly-owned subsidiary (Fluidigm Singapore), accepted an offer of tenancy (Singapore Lease) from HSBC Institutional Trust Services (Singapore) Limited, as trustee of Ascendas Real Estate Investment Trust (Landlord), relating to the lease of a new facility located in Singapore.
+Pursuant to the terms of the Singapore Lease, Fluidigm Singapore took possession of the facility commencing on March 3, 2014 for a term of 99 months, and the Singapore Lease and rental obligations thereunder commenced on June 3, 2014.
+The Singapore Lease also provides Fluidigm Singapore with an option to renew the Singapore Lease for an additional 60 months at the then prevailing market rent, and on similar terms as the existing Singapore Lease.
+In June 2014, Fluidigm Singapore leased additional space of approximately 2,400 square feet in the same building as the new facility on the same terms as the Singapore Lease (the June 2014 Singapore Lease).
 We completed the consolidation of our Singapore manufacturing operations in the new space in July 2014 and the site qualification was completed in August 2014.
 The leases relating to our prior manufacturing facility in Singapore terminated on August 31, 2014.
-The total future minimum lease payments for the additional space, which will be paid through June 2022, are approximately \$259,000 as of September 30, 2014.
+In April 2015, Fluidigm Singapore leased additional space of approximately 10,000 square feet in the same building on the same terms as the Singapore Lease (the April 2015 Singapore Lease).
+In connection with the April 2015 Singapore Lease, Fluidigm Singapore will terminate the June 2014 Singapore Lease on June 30, 2015.
+The total future minimum lease payments which will be paid through June 2022, are approximately \$4.5 million as of March 31, 2015.

-In connection with our acquisition of DVS (See Note 4), we assumed the operating leases for facilities in Sunnyvale, California and Markham, Ontario, Canada, which expire in January 2016 and July 2016, respectively.
+In connection with our acquisition of DVS (See Note 4), we acquired the operating leases for facilities in Sunnyvale, California and Markham, Ontario, Canada, which expire in July 2016 and January 2016, respectively.
 The Canada lease includes an option to renew the lease for an additional five years at the then prevailing market rent, and on similar terms as the existing lease.
 We recognize rent expense on a straight-line basis over the non-cancelable lease term.
-The total future minimum lease payments for the assumed operating leases in Sunnyvale, California and Markham, Ontario, Canada are approximately \$550,000 as of September 30, 2014.
+The total future minimum lease payments for the operating leases in Sunnyvale, California and Markham, Ontario, Canada are approximately \$368,000 as of March 31, 2015.